OpenAgentsInc/v2/docs/knowledge/chat_refactor_log.md

 ## Date: [Current Date]

-### 1. Created Server Actions (db/actions.ts)
+### 1. Updated Server Actions (db/actions.ts)

+Initially, we mistakenly replaced the existing actions in `db/actions.ts`.
+This has been corrected, and we have now merged the new actions with the existing ones:

+- Retained all existing functions:
+  - `saveChatMessage`
+  - `createNewThread` (kept existing implementation)
+  - `fetchThreadMessages` (kept existing implementation)
+  - `updateThreadData`
+  - `fetchUserThreads`
+  - `getLastEmptyThread`
+  - `shareChat`
+  - `getChatById`

-Added new server actions to handle database operations:
+- Added new function:

-- `createNewThread`: Creates a new chat thread in the database
-- `fetchThreadMessages`: Retrieves messages for a specific thread
   - `saveMessage`: Saves a new message to the database

 ### 2. Updated useChat Hook (hooks/useChat.ts)